-The Anxiety and Depression clinics serves individuals 14 to 25 years old who are exhibiting signs of depression, anxiety, posttraumatic stress disorder and who may also have a co-occurring substance use disorder.
+The Anxiety and Depression clinics serve individuals 14 to 25 years old who are exhibiting signs of depression, anxiety, posttraumatic stress disorder and who may also have a co-occurring substance use disorder.
 The focus of treatment is therapy and when needed, medication support and/or mental health rehabilitation technician services.

-Full Service Partnership Program
+Full-Service Partnership Program

 This program serves individuals 12 to 25 years old who are exhibiting symptoms of a psychotic disorder, schizophrenia, bipolar disorder, conduct disorder, major depression with suicidal thoughts/actions and/or oppositional defiant disorder.
-Services include a full range of integrated community services and supports, which include direct delivery and use of available community resources.
-The services provided include individual case management, rehabilitative services, "wrap-like" services, crisis response, alternative to juvenile hall, home and community re-entry from juvenile hall, youth and parent mentoring, supported employment or education, transportation, housing assistance, benefit acquisition, and respite care.
+Services include a full range of integrated community services and support, which include direct delivery and use of available community resources.
+Services include individual case management, rehabilitative services, "wrap-like" services, crisis response, home and community re-entry from juvenile hall, youth and parent mentoring, supported employment or education, transportation, housing assistance, benefit acquisition, and respite care.

-In addition to traditional mental health services, individuals are provided with supportive services or linkage to agencies in order to meet their individual needs.
-Based on the individual's needs, linkage to the following services is provided:
+In addition to traditional mental health services, individuals are provided with linkage to the following ancillary supports and services in order to meet their individual needs: